Disclaimer: Hikaru no Go was written by Yumi Hotta and illustrated by Takeshi Obata. I do not, in any way, profit from this story.

 Go, Soccer Player, Go!

 Twelve-year-old Shindo Hikaru had arrived at his grandfather's house with a plan.

 "You promised, Jii-chan!"
-Hikaru exclaimed, pointing an accusatory finger.
+Hikaru exclaimed as he pointed an accusatory finger at his grandfather.
 "I made good on the deal, so now it's your turn!"

 "Hikaru, I just bought you that fancy notebook for your schoolwork.
 That was a lot of money."

 "But that was for my birthday."
 Hikaru pouted, before adding with tired exasperation, "And it's called a lap-top com-pu-ter, Jii-chan."